davidcsterratt/geometry/docs/index.md

-# The R geometry package: Mesh generation and surface tesselation
+# The R geometry package: Mesh generation and surface tessellation

 The geometry package provides <a href= "http://www.r-project.org/">
-R</a> with several geometry functions available in Octave, Matlab and the SciPy.
+R</a> with several geometry functions available in Octave, Matlab and SciPy.
 In particular, it provides an interface to the <a href= "http://www.qhull.org/">qhull</a> library (which also underlies the corresponding Matlab and Octave functions).
 Currently only part of the qhull library is accessible and the interface for Delaunay triangulation differs from more modern versions of Matlab.

-he geometry package also implements a simple technique to refine a given mesh and generate high quality meshes and surface triangulations.
+The geometry package also implements a simple technique to refine a given mesh and generate high quality meshes and surface triangulations.
 A description of the technique and a number of examples can be found at the site of its inventors <a href=